martin-lukas/martins-blog/pages/frontend/react-query.md

 ```

-It's not avery clean or a robust solution, but for the sake of this exercise, I tried to avoid too much duplication even while using the built-in fetch API.
+It's not a very clean or robust solution, but for the sake of this exercise, I tried to avoid too much duplication even while using the built-in fetch API.
 Also, the error handling and retrying of requests is completely missing.
 Now we'll try to improve upon this with the React Query library.

 ## React Query